Leosly7663/Weather-Data-Analysis/Readme.md

 This project is open source under the Apache 2.0 license.
 Feel free to clone this repo for your own uses or learning.
 I am also open to any bug fixes or modifications.
 Please open a PR and leave a small note about what your changes fix <3.

+## History

+For me this whole project started in 11th grade for my highschool introduction to programming class in python.
+There we learned TKinter for making GUI's in python, and for our final project we had been tasked with making a small python game in the GUI, I really liked my teacher for this class, he was also my physics teacher and I wanted him to like me, and like any other try hard at school I wanted to brag.
+So instead of making a GUI I made a HUD a transparent top layer application that would serve some form of complicated data, I did not want to just make some game either I wanted data that would be intresting on a transparent screen something that would be useful, I decieded on making the application scrape the internet every min for weather data in my city.
+My computer thankfully was powerful enough for this app to work running an extremely reasource intense python webscraper and GUI but I can imagine now that when my teacher ran it, it make have lit his computer on fire. and that was the first day I shipped buggy code to production and since then I've been hooked.
+All jokes but I do see that as the first time I made something real.
+Atleast for my own use, if it didn't take the processing power of NASA to run I would probably has used it a few more times.
+Now here we are almost 4 years later and I still have this cool but destructive app in my old school code, I decided I am now once again ready to try again.
+This next attempt was recorded in

 For more details on how to run Python scripts using GitHub Actions, refer to [this guide](https://www.python-engineer.com/posts/run-python-github-actions/).